dbernard/dbernard.github.io.old/_posts/2015-06-04-lets-build-a-virtual-machine.md

 ```

 That'll do it.
 With those code in place, we have a *technically* functioning VM!
-Of course, we need to actually start implementing our op code functions.
+Of course, we need to actually start implementing our op code methods.

 ### Expanding The Op Codes

 Let's follow the hints in the architecture specifications and flesh out those
-three op code functions we started earlier.
+three op code methods we started earlier.
 Before that, let's review the layout
 of our memory and registers:

 ```